yumtaufikhidayat/beritapp/README.md

 # BeritApp Application
 News application with android material design.
-Technologies and features are:
+The technologies of application's are:
 - Glide
 - Retrofit2
 - Android material design